cuygur/explorewanchain/staking/aws.md

 ![](media/staking10.png)

-Create a key, download the key pair and keep it safe.
-Use it when logging in by SSH.
+Create a key, download the key pair and keep it in a safe place.
+You will use this key when logging in with SSH.

 ![](media/staking11.png)